Who Holds the Deed in Owner Financing?

 Buyer Protections:

-• Escrow Accounts: Setting up escrow accounts for payments can ensure funds are handled securely and used as agreed.
+1. Escrow Accounts: Creating escrow accounts for payments can help keep funds safe and make sure they are used correctly.

 Seller Protections:

-• Legal Liens: File legal liens promptly to secure the seller’s financial interest in the property.
+2. Legal Liens: Quickly file legal liens to protect the seller’s money related to the property.

 FAQ Section

-• What is equitable title?
-Equitable title represents the right to obtain full ownership of the property in the future.
+2. What is equitable title?
+Equitable title is the right to get full ownership of the property later.

-• What is a Contract for Deed?
-A Contract for Deed is an owner financing method where the seller retains legal title until all payments are made by the buyer.
+3. What is a Contract for Deed?
+A Contract for Deed is a way of owner financing.
+In this case, the seller keeps legal title until the buyer pays in full.

 Conclusion

-• Contract for Deed: The seller retains legal title and possession of the deed until all payments are completed as per the purchase agreement, while the buyer holds equitable title.
+1. Contract for Deed: The seller keeps legal title and the deed until the buyer finishes all payments in the purchase agreement.
+The buyer has equitable title.

-• Seller-Financed Mortgage: The buyer receives legal title and the deed at closing, with the seller holding a lien as security until the loan is satisfied.
+2. Seller-Financed Mortgage: The buyer gets legal title and the deed when closing happens.
+The seller has a lien as security until the loan is paid off.

-For detailed guidance tailored to your specific situation, reach out to the team at EPS Houses.
-With proper planning and legal support, you can confidently navigate the complexities of owner-financed deals.
-If you have any more questions on the deed ownership process, feel free to contact us for more answers.
+For specific help that suits your needs, contact the team at EPS Houses.
+With good planning and legal help, you can feel secure in handling owner-financed deals.
+If you have any questions about the deed ownership process, feel free to reach out to us for more answers.